polypheny/Website/community/gsoc/README.md

 Welcome to the Polypheny [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) 2021 projects page.

-Please note that our application for GSoC 2021 is currently under evaluation at Google and we have not yet been accepted as mentoring organization.
-{:.message}

 * this unordered seed list will be replaced by toc as unordered list {:toc}